Request an Absentee Ballot

 Polls will be open from 7am-8pm.

 Registering to vote.
 You can register to vote at the polling location on the day of the election.
-Prior to the election, representatives of the Appleton City Clerk's Office will visit campus to help register student voters (date to be determined).
 Note that you must re-register to vote if you've moved since the election, even if your move was a room change in your student residence hall/house.

 Prior to the election, Lawrence University will provide proof of residency and proof of enrollment to the City Clerk's office for students living on campus.
 Students living off campus will have to provide proof of residency.
 Off-campus students planning to use an LU voter ID will have to print a current class schedule as proof of enrollment.